samyilin/dotfiles/README.md

 Bash, Vim, Neovim, tmux, SSH, git.
 A "complete" CLI working environment.

+These days I dabble in Zed, etc., so whatever other configurable programs.

 This script can also helps you set up your user name and password where applicable.
 Good for initializing things on WSL or other root systems.